 Riverside Heat Network will revolutionise how a large part of the city is supplied with heating, displacing natural gas to reduce new fossil carbon emissions, while bringing air quality improvements for residents.
 It will accelerate London's journey to net zero and will be the largest district heat project in the UK.

-be provided with low carbon heat as part of one of the UK's largest heat networks.
+Over 21,000 homes could be provided with low carbon heat as part of one of the UK's largest heat networks.

 Our process emissions